 Located at the North end of Seven Presidents Oceanfront Park, the Skateplex features a short paved trail, landscaped open play areas, restrooms, drink vending machines, open shelter with tables, parking and an area constructed exclusively for skaters.
 Skatepark for both skateboarders and in-line skaters with a bowl and a series of quarter pipes, wedges and fun boxes.
 See our rules and regulations for the Skateplex.

-The skateplex is open year-round, 8am to dusk and use is subject to weather/safety conditions.
-An ANSI or SNELL approved helmet must be worn at all times while in the skatepark.
-Elbow and knee pads are recommended.
+The skateplex is open year-round, 8 a.m. to dusk and use is subject to weather/safety conditions.
+An ANSI or SNELL approved helmet must be worn by those under 17 at all times while in the skatepark.
+It is recommended that users age 17 and older also wear a helmet.
+Elbow and knee pads are recommended for all ages.

 Please note that the in-line skate rink will not reopen as a result of storm damage.
 There are no plans to rebuild the rink but various options for construction of other skate features are being considered, should funding become available.